cmptrnb/Xray-examples/double-hop/README.md

 Open port `tcp/443` in the firewall and/or security groups for VPS 2.

-You now have Xray listening on port `tcp/443`, and WireGuard listening on localhost port `udp/51820` (which need not be open in this server’s firewall).
+You now have Xray listening on port `tcp/443`, and WireGuard listening on port `udp/51820` (which should not be open in the firewall of VPS2).

 ## Step 2.
 Configure VPS 1